GabrielAzevedo88/My-Compose-Lab/README.md

-# Simple project to test the functions of JetPack Compose
+# Simple project to test the functions of Android JetPack Compose